 Blinn College Treasures Dance Team

-Sarah is a former member of the Blinn College Treasures Dance Team and a graduate of Southwest Texas State University, now Texas State University in San Marcos with a degree in Exercise Sports Science and minor in Political Science.
-She then started her teaching career at Mesquite ISD where she taught for 2 years at Berry Middle school.
-Sarah then went on to Carrollton Farmers Branch ISD to become the Director of the Award Winning RL Turner Lionettes.
-She was the director of the Lionettes for 7 years before coming back to Blinn as the coach of the Blinn College Treasures Dance Team and Cheerleaders.
-Sarah is also a 7 year staff member with American Dance and Drill Team School.
-She has been the ADTS Novelty Staff Captain and Social Officer Coordinator now for the past 3 years.
-Sarah has traveled to Florida as a member of ESP productions which is the half time production company of the amazing Capital One Football game.
+Barland is a former member of the Blinn College Treasures Dance Team and a graduate of Southwest Texas State University -- now Texas State University -- in San Marcos with a degree in exercise sports science and minor in political science.
+She also just earned her masters in physical education from Prairie View A&M University.
+Barland then started her teaching career at Mesquite ISD, where she taught for 2 years at Berry Middle school.
+She then went on to Carrollton Farmers Branch ISD to become the director of the award-winning RL Turner Lionettes.
+She was the director of the Lionettes for seven years before coming back to Blinn as the coach of the Blinn College Treasures Dance and Cheer Teams.
+Sarah is also a 10-year staff member with American Dance and Drill Team School.
+She has been the ADTS Novelty Staff Captain and Social Officer Coordinator now for the past six years.
+Sarah has traveled to Florida as a member of ESP Productions, which is the halftime production company of the amazing Capital One Football game.

-He has been involved in cheerleading for 10 years as a participant, coach and choreographer.
-A graduate of Hawaii Pacific University with a degree in business management, he was a part of three NCA Collegiate National Championships during his time there, and was captain of the 2006 team.
-Brewster also owns NSC, a cheer services company specializing in camps, choreography and music mixes.
+Michael Brewster is in his first year as the head cheer coach and third season with the Blinn Spirit Program.
+Brewster has been involved in cheerleading for more than 10 years as a participant, coach and choreographer.
+A graduate of Hawaii Pacific University with a degree in business management, Brewster was a part of three NCA Collegiate National Championships during his time there, including the captain of the 2006 team.

 FREQUENTLY ASKED QUESTIONS